J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 Jeffrey Penning et al. introduced a similar approach in their paper[^16].
 The key idea behind GloVe is to learn word embeddings by capturing the co-occurrence statistics of words in a corpus.
 The algorithm constructs a co-occurrence matrix that represents the frequency of word pairs occurring together in a context window.
 This matrix is then factorized to obtain word embeddings that capture the semantic relationships between words.
 These are two examples how to embed language into a vector representation.
 These word embeddings can be stored in the vector database like Pinecone[^5] or Opensearch[^6] where a similarity measure, such as cosine similarity or Euclidean distance, is used to compute the similarity between the query document and each document in the database.
 A k-Nearest Neighbors (k-NN) algorithm is applied to the computed similarities to retrieve the k most similar documents to the query document.
 The k nearest neighbors are the documents with the highest similarity scores.

 Touvren et al. trained large transformers on large quantity of textual data and made the models publicly available to the research community[^17].
-Transformers are an groundbraking architecture introduced by Ashish Vaswani et al.[^18].
+Transformers are an groundbreaking architecture introduced by Ashish Vaswani et al.[^18].
 The key innovation in the Transformer architecture is the use of self-attention mechanisms, which allow the model to focus on different parts of the input sequence when generating the output sequence.
 Parallel processing of the input sequence enabled the training of models on massive datasets, as demonstrated in[^17].
 The availability of open-source models has encouraged the development of streamlined tools like Ollama[^8], designed to run these models locally.
 Ollama provided access to BioMistral, a model which was introduced by Morin et al.[^19].
 BioMistral is based on Mistral, a 7-billion-parameter llm introduced by Jian et al.[^20].
 Despite having fewer parameters, it outperforms high-performing language models like Llama 1 and Llama 2, which have 13 billion and 34 billion parameters, respectively.
-Morin et al. fine-tuned their model on the free-accessable PubMed Central database which contains wide range of scientific research articles from the MEDLINE database[^1].
+Morin et al. fine-tuned their model on the free-accessible PubMed Central database which contains wide range of scientific research articles from the MEDLINE database[^1].
 The United States National Library of Medicine (NLM) at the National Institutes of Health (NIH) maintains the MEDLINE database as part of the Entrez system of information retrieval.

 To make our RAG system accessible for users, we take advantage of Hugging Face, an open-source community focused on NLP and machine learning (ML).
 Hugging Face offers a chat interface called Chat-UI, the source code is accessible and can be customized[^12].
 Chat-UI is build by SvelteKit, a framework for building web applications and websites using the Svelte framework[^21].
 It provides a range of features for building web applications, including a compiler that generates highly optimized JavaScript code, a component-based architecture, and a reactive data store.